nabe-abk/free386/MANUAL.md

 * -p1
 	* -p1 After the environment variable PATH386, the environment variable PATH to find the EXP executable file.
 * -m
-	* Memory pages reserved for paging are set to '1'.
+	* Memory pages reserved for paging are set to 0.
 	* Real memory reserved for DOS is set to 0 bytes and allocate as much memory as possible for "EXP" file.
+	* User call buffer pages set to 1 (=4KB).
-	* Note) It is not completely 0 bytes due to 4KB fragmentation.
+	* Note) DOS free memory is not completely 0 bytes due to 4KB fragmentation.
 * -2
 	* Set Phar Lap's DOS-Extender Version information to "2.2".
 Usually "1.2".
 * -c0